test-editor/deprecated-test-editor-xtext/docs/logging.md

 	}

-    // is called whenever the reporter is called from the generated test calss.
+    // is called whenever the reporter is called from the generated test class.
     // the method must ignore messages it is not interested in
 	@Override
 	public void reported(SemanticUnit unit, Action action, String msg) {